Living with Epilepsy: Reflections on more than 70 years of battle

 This entry was posted in Epilepsy, Theology and tagged , , , , , , , , , , , , , , , .
 Bookmark the permalink.

-1. Angus McAllister says:
+1. Angus McAllister's avatar Angus McAllister says:

 Hi David, I came across your blog earlier today and have read some of your posts, discovering how you came to be a worker at L’Abri, an organisation from whose ministry I have greatly benefited over the years.
 Thank you for the honesty of this post in particular: I am in great admiration for the determination you showed to overcome the obstacles you faced in early life, and continued to do so since.
 I am reminded of St. Paul’s ever-present thorn, a weakness in which God could be his strength; this, it seems to me, is the approach you have taken, which appears to have blessed a great many people.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.